maxbraith/SFProject/README.md

 Which classes & methods do you need to implement for these use cases?
 (Indicated which team member is responsible for the implemenation)
-1. - Library
+1. - Library - Yash
-2. - Faculty(assign books)
+2. - Faculty(assign books) - Emmett
-3. - parent user
+3. - parent user - Max
-4. - json util
+4. - json util - Joe

 Don't forget to use Test-Driven Development (TDD)